OCHA-DAP/pa-anticipatory-action/analyses/ner/01_ner_bootstrap_trigger_metrics.md

 that shouldn't be used generally.
 It's employing the
 [rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(statistics))
-in the case when we don't have any FNs, i.e. for Trigger1.
+in the case when we don't have any FNs, i.e. for `Trigger1` and `framework-min`.

 For the detection rate (DR), we can calculate the CI as follows:
 1. Using the rule of 3, we know our sample could have up to 3/n = 3/28 = 10% FNs (to 95% confidence)
 2. Therefore we just calculate the DR with this as a bound.
-We use the rate of TPs in the sample (9/28 = 0.32) and then use 0.1 for FNs from the step above.
+We use the rate of TPs in the sample, which happens to be 9/28 = 0.32 for both `Trigger1` and `framework-min`, and then use 0.1 for FNs from the step above.
    And end up with 75% as a lower bound.

 A symmetric argument can be made for the MR (upper bound 25%).